Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

-Taken together, Figures~\ref{fig:rhov_tail} and \ref{fig:rhov_tail2} demonstrate that the average speed of bodies in the tail $\langle v-v_c\rangle$ is not a reliable measure of a GC's state of core collapse, and therefore not of its presently retained BH population either.
-Yet $\langle v-v_c\rangle$ and its dispersion \textit{are} good indicators of the presence of a returning tidal tail, potentially making these quantities a useful constraint on the Galactic potential and the number and properties of massive perturbers---e.g., giant molecular clouds and dark matter subhalos---in the Galactic halo, since these control stream disruption.
-We discuss these considerations further in Section~\ref{S:discussion_return_tails}.
+Together, Figures~\ref{fig:rhov_tail} and \ref{fig:rhov_tail2} show that the average speed of bodies in the tail $\langle v-v_c\rangle$ is not a reliable measure of a GC's state of core collapse and by extension its presently retained BH population.
+Yet $\langle v-v_c\rangle$ and its dispersion \textit{are} good indicators of the presence of a returning tidal tail, potentially making these quantities a useful constraint on the MW potential and the number and properties of massive perturbers---e.g., giant molecular clouds and dark matter subhalos---in the MW halo, since these control stream disruption.